MultiSafepay/docs/content/integrations/ecommerce integrations/myshop/manual.md

 6. Save the page.

 ### 2. Congratulations
 You have installed and configured the plugin successfully.
-If you have any general queries about the plugin, please contact myShop directly at <support@myshop.com>
+If you have any technical queries about the app, please contact myShop directly at <support@myshop.com>